YiSu2000/US_Election_Yi_Su/README.md

 Inputs contain data that are unchanged from their original.
 Since they are not to be shared publicly, not input has been pushed to Github.
 We use two datasets:

-- [Survey data - Survey Data thankfully obtained from: 'https://www.voterstudygroup.org/publication/nationscape-data-set'.]
+- [Survey data - Survey Data thankfully obtained from Democracy Fund and UCLA Nationscape dataset, requested from: 'https://www.voterstudygroup.org/publication/nationscape-data-set'.]

-- [ACS data - America Community Survey dataset from: https://usa.ipums.org/usa/index.shtml]
+- [ACS data - America Community Survey dataset from IPUMS: https://usa.ipums.org/usa/index.shtml]

 Outputs the report and supporting material.